antoniopalves/sam_bot_description/README.md

 # sam_bot navigation Setup

 ## Overview

-This package sets up a complete ROS 2 navigation pipeline for the sam_bot differential drive robot in Gazebo Classic.
+This package provides a complete ROS 2 navigation and vision pipeline for the sam_bot differential-drive robot in Gazebo Classic.
-It includes visualization (RViz2), SLAM mapping (SLAM Toolbox), navigation (Nav2), costmap visualization, and manual teleoperation.
+It integrates:

+Full robot simulation in Gazebo.

+Visualization in RViz 2.

+Autonomous navigation using Nav2.

+Real-time RGB cone detection via OpenCV

 ## Prerequisites
 Ensure that: